pattonga/Symmetric-Weakly-Separated-Collection-Generator/README.md

 - [override] (optional, set/list of length l):
   - A manual ordering of the elements {1, 2, ..., l}.
   - When l does not divide n, the ordering must begin with the equivalence classes from g+1 to l and end with the equivalence classes from 1 to g.
 In other words, min{1, 2, ..., g} > max{g+1, g+2, ..., l}.
-  - Furthermore, When l does not divide n, the algorithm may not fully generate when the ordering does not include {g, g-1, ..., 1}.
+  - Furthermore, when l does not divide n, the algorithm may not fully generate when the ordering does not include {g, g-1, ..., 1}.
 - [printSeeds] (optional, bool):
   - If `True`, prints the initial seed sets used to generate the full collection.
 - [printCollection] (optional, bool):